taylormitchell/ankify_roam/README.md

 ### 1. Ankify Roam

+Ankify a block by adding the #ankify tag to it.
+The tag must be included in the block itself, *it cannot be inherited from it's parents.*

-Define a card by adding the #ankify tag.
-By default the block will be converted into a Front/Back flashcard with the block content on the front and it's children on the back:
+By default, the block will be converted into a front/back style Anki note with the block content on the front and it's children on the back:

 > - What is the capital of France? #ankify
 >     - Paris

-Use curly brackets to define cloze deletions.
-Whenever a block tagged with #ankify includes a cloze deletion, ankify_roam converts it to a cloze flashcard.
+If the block includes any [cloze deletions](https://docs.ankiweb.net/#/editing?id=cloze-deletion), ankify_roam converts it to a cloze style Anki note.
+Add a cloze deletion by surrounding the text in curly brackets:

 > {Paris} is the capital and most populous city of {France}, with a estimated population of {2,148,271} residents #ankify